syncfusion-content/maui-docs/MAUI/Busy-Indicator/Getting-Started.md

 2. Search for [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) and install the latest version.
 3. Ensure the necessary dependencies are installed correctly, and the project is restored.

-## Step 3: Handler registration
+## Step 3: Register the handler

+[Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight c# hl_lines="6 17" %}
 using Microsoft.Maui;